 The SCS Request frame received from the UHR non-AP STA has a QoS Characteristics element with the Direction subfield set to indicate Uplink and the TID and the User Priority subfields of the Control Info field are set to different values between 0 and 7 inclusive.

-The AP MLD has dot11QosMapActivated equal to true.
+The AP MLD has the QoS Map field set to 1 in the Extended Capabilities element .

 The non-AP MLD has the QoS Map field set to 1 in the Extended Capabilities element.